-The majority of pet parents of senior dogs will, at some point, encounter the same problem: old dog diarrhea.
-While dogs at any age can suffer from the occasional bout of diarrhea, the situation can be especially concerning when it comes to senior dogs who may be struggling with other medical issues.
+The majority of pet parents of senior dogs will, at some point, encounter the same problem: diarrhea in older dogs.
+While dogs at any age can suffer from the occasional bout of diarrhea, diarrhea in older dogs who may be struggling with other medical issues.

 There are many reasons why an older dog could potentially struggle with senior dog diarrhea.
-But don’t panic if, for example, your 10-year-old dog has diarrhea: Fortunately, there are several ways to address this embarrassing, messy, debilitating and often uncomfortable problem.
+But don’t immediately panic if you notice diarrhea in your older dogs: Fortunately, there are several ways to address this embarrassing, messy, debilitating and often uncomfortable problem.

 Types of Dog Diarrhea